 Special Projects Coordinator

-The Walker is seeking a Special Projects Coordinator to provide critical fundraising support for the Walker’s annual fund, programs, projects, events, and special initiatives.
-Strong communication and writing skills are required to persuasively convey the Walker’s mission, and the impact of its programs to potential donors and corporate partners.
-This role reports to the Director of Special Projects Fundraising.
+We are seeking a Special Projects Coordinator to provide critical fundraising support for the Walker’s annual fund, programs, projects, events, and special initiatives.
+Strong communication and writing skills are required to persuasively convey the Walker’s mission, and the impact of programming to corporate partners and potential donors.

-Responsibilities include: Conduct prospect research; develop compelling proposals and reports; coordinate letters of agreement and contracts, acknowledgements, invoicing, payments, and recordkeeping; coordinate recognition, benefits fulfillment, and tracking; manage and steward a portfolio of corporate partners as assigned; manage special events for corporate and foundation partners; manage sponsorship logistics; and assist the Special Projects team, Director of Special Projects Fundraising, and Chief of Advancement with other duties/initiatives as needed.
+Responsibilities include: Conduct prospect research; develop compelling proposals and reports; coordinate letters of agreement and contracts, acknowledgements, invoicing, payments, and recordkeeping; coordinate recognition, benefits fulfillment, and tracking; manage and steward a portfolio of corporate partners as assigned; manage special events for corporate and foundation partners; manage sponsorship logistics; and assist with other responsibilities/initiatives as needed.

-Full-time (35 hours), Non-exempt; annual salary in the low-$30s; flexibility to work evenings and weekends as required; excellent benefits package, Walker membership and museum discount, and opportunity to work alongside talented individuals as well as support remarkable artists, events and programming
+- Walker membership, museum discount, and opportunity to work alongside talented individuals and support remarkable artists, events and programming.

 - 1-3 years of related experience in nonprofit fundraising, corporate relations/sponsorship, philanthropy, and/or relevant setting.

-- Solid communication, writing, and editing skills, with the ability to synthesize information and communicate clearly and persuasively.
+- Excellent writing and editing skills; ability to synthesize information and communicate clearly and persuasively.

 - Ability and judgment to maintain confidentiality.